From 'Cheer' to 'Dancing with the Stars': Coach Monica Aldama on her crazy year

 It’s been a big year for Monica Aldama.

-The coach of the Navarro College cheerleading team became an overnight sensation in January after the documentary series, "Cheer," which profiles her highly successful program, appeared on Netflix.
+The coach of the Navarro College cheerleading team became an overnight sensation in January after the documentary series, "Cheer," which profiles her highly successful program, premiered on Netflix.

 Since then, the University of Texas graduate and mom of two has become an international celebrity, appearing everywhere from as a guest on "Ellen" to a cast member of "Dancing with the Stars," which premieres Monday on ABC.

-Note: Editor's note: An earlier version of this story contained a photo of a shirt with the message "Be a Jerry," referring to "Cheer" cast member Jerry Harris.
-On Monday, USA Today reported that Harris is under investigation for allegedly soliciting sex from minors.
-Out of sensitivity, we have removed the photo from the story.